halfzebra/transaction-aggregator/README.md

 - NPM for simplicity
 - Use TypeORM and Sqlite for simplicity
 - Generate interfaces from OpenAPI spec using `openapi-typescript-codegen`
+- Do not use NPM Workspaces for shared due to the time constrains

 ## Ideas